Prospective Nursing Students

 The Evening Session is only offered in the fall semester.
 Consult the nursing website regularly during the semester to check application filing dates.
 The application form should be completed the semester prior to starting NU-101.

 If you have previously made an application and have not been accepted or were unable to accept your seat, you can reapply for the next semester.

-The final acceptance of qualified applicants will be decided after assessment of each candidate's communication ability.
-Communication readiness for safe clinical nursing will be determined by Nursing faculty in collaboration with the Speech Communication and Theatre Arts Faculty.
+The final acceptance of qualified applicants will be decided after assessment of each candidate's ability to communicate.
+Communication readiness for safe clinical nursing will be determined by Nursing Program faculty in collaboration with the Speech Communication and Theatre Arts Faculty.

 Transfer students from other institutions must be in good standing.
-Students who are on academic probation, or have been dismissed from a nursing program at a previous school are not eligible for admission to the Clinical Program.
+Students who are on academic probation, have been dismissed from a nursing program at a previous school or attended a previous nursing program are not eligible for admission to the Clinical Program.
 No transfer credit will be given for nursing courses taken at another institution.
 All nursing courses must be completed at QCC.
-All non-nursing courses will be evaluated for credit by the College Registrar.
-Transfer students seeking entrance can be advised by nursing faculty during regularly scheduled advisement sessions.
-Consult the nursing website regularly during the semester to check for advisement dates.
+All Transfer students are responsible for completing a transfer credit evaluation by the Admissions Department.
+Transfer students seeking entrance can be advised by the Health Related Sciences Academy during regularly scheduled advisement sessions.
+Consult the Health Academy for further information at (718) 281-5139.

 Licensed Practical Nurses (LPN's) currently matriculated at Queensborough Community College and who have been accepted to the Clinical Program may attain advanced standing into NU-102 by successfully completing the following examinations:

 - The NACE 1 PN to RN: Foundation of Nursing, mobility examination.
 This exam may only be taken once (refer to nln.org).